RedisLabs/redislabs-docs/content/platforms/kubernetes/concepts/node-selection.md

 ---
 Title: Controlling Node Selection
-description:
 weight: 80
 alwaysopen: false
-description: Redis Enterprise cluster pods can be scheduled to only be placed on specific nodes or node pools.
+description: This section provides information about how Redis Enterprise cluster pods can be scheduled to only be placed on specific nodes or node pools.
 categories: ["Platforms"]
-aliases:
+aliases: /platforms/kubernetes/pod-scheduling/
 ---

 Many K8s cluster deployments have different kinds of nodes that have